 Fort St. Jean Baptiste State Commemorative Area

 Louis Juchereau de St. Denis supervised the construction of a small structure in 1713 known as Fort St. Jean Baptiste.
-This post served as the center for French trading activities as well as presenting a challenge to Spanish authority in the area and stands on a rough boundary between French Louisiana and Spanish Texas.
-The Spanish responded to this by establishing a military post and religious mission among the Adaes Indians approximately 15 miles west of the French fort.
+This post served as the center for French trading activities, presented a challenge to Spanish authority in the area, and stood on a rough boundary between French Louisiana and Spanish Texas.
+The Spanish responded by establishing a military post and religious mission among the Adaes Indians approximately 15 miles west of the French fort.
 The fort was moved from an island in the Red River (now Cane River Lake) to the west bank.
-After 1803 the fort was abandoned and torn down.
+After 1803, the fort was abandoned and torn down.
 The Louisiana Office of State Parks in 1971-72 purchased the site of this post.
 Construction of a replica fort began in 1980 and was completed in 1981.

-Compiled and edited by Kathy Weiser/Legends of America, updated October 2020.
+Compiled and edited by Kathy Alexander/Legends of America, updated January 2024.

 Also See: